Nitrooos/Nitrooos.github.io/_posts/en/2019-04-24-auth-on-preprod-servers.md

 </pre>

 We'll be asked about entering its password and repeating.
-After confirming, the entry for new user will be ready to use :) The following users can be added by just repeating the command above, but without the -c modifier.
-Its responsibility is to create a new file with the name given.
+After confirming, the entry for new user will be ready to use :) Any other users can be added by just repeating the command above, but without the -c modifier.
+Its responsibility is to create a new file with the given name.
 An example content of such .htpasswd file looks like this:

 <pre>